-Project Name: Project Manage er:

-On-Site Contact Name:

-Project Location:

-DEQ-Certified Inspector Name: Inspection Date: Time:

-Yes No Date Corrected Date/Notes Item 1 Pre-construction meeting with the contractor designated to install the wet swale practice has been conducted.
+Proj ect Name:Project Mar nager: On-S Site Contact Name: Proj ect Location: Q-Certified Inspector Name:Inspection D ate: Time: Pre- Construction Meeting Item Yes No Date Corrected Date/Notes 1 Pre-construction meeting with the contractor designated to install the wet swale practice has been conducted.
 2 Identify the tentative schedule for construction and verify the requirements and schedule for interim inspections and sign-off.
 3 Impervious cover has been constructed/installed and area is free of construction equipment, vehicles, material storage, etc. 4 All pervious areas of the contributing drainage areas have been adequately stabilized with a thick layer of vegetation and erosion control measures have been removed.
-5 Certification of Stabilization Inspection: Inspector certifies that the drainage areas are adequately stabilized in order to convert the drainage conveyance feature (if used for sediment control or diversion) into a wet swole Swale.

-ltem Yes No Date Corrected Date/Notes 6 Stormwater has been diverted around the area of the wet swale to a stabilized conveyance and perimeter erosion control measures to protect the facility during construction have been installed.
+5 Certification of Stabilization Inspection : Inspector certifies that the drainage areas are adequately stabilized in order to convert the drainage conveyance feature (if used for sediment control or diversion) into a wet swale.
+Exc avation Item Yes No Date Corrected Date/Notes 6 Stormwater has been diverted around the area of the wet swale to a stabilized conveyance and perimeter erosion control measures to protect the facility during construction have been installed.
 7 Materials (wetland soils and plants, erosion control materials such as stone, soil stabilization matting, etc.) are available.
 8 Construction of the wet swale geometry (including bottom width, side slopes, check dams, weir overflow and outlet protection, etc.) in accordance with approved plans.
 9 Excavation of internal micro-topographic features: earthen check dams, tree check dams, forebays, etc., in accordance with approved plans.
 10 Installation of pretreatment, including forebays, gravel diaphragms, energy dissipators, etc., is in accordance with the approved plans.
 11 Impermeable liner, when required, meets project specifications and is placed in accordance with manufacturers specifications.
 12 Placement of wetland soils and amendments in accordance with approved plans.
-13 Certification of Excavation Inspection : Inspector certifies that the excavation has achieved all the appropriate grades, grade transitions, and wet swale geometry as shown on the approved plans.
+13 Certification of Excavation Inspection: Inspector certifies that the excavation has achieved all the appropriate grades, grade transitions, and wet swale geometry as shown on the approved plans.
+Plar ntings and Stabilization Item Yes No Date Corrected Date/Notes 14 Exposed soils on swale bottom and side slopes are stabilized with seed, stabilization matting, mulch, etc., in accordance with approved plans.
+15 External bypass structure is built in accordance with the approved plans.
+16 Appropriate number and spacing of plants are installed and protected in accordance with the approved plans.